Dogger Bank Wind Farm: Project overview

 Dogger Bank is in the North Sea, located between 130 and 200 km off the east coast of Yorkshire.
 It is one of nine offshore zones belonging to the Crown Estate which formed part of the third licence round for UK offshore wind farms.

 The Dogger Bank is an attractive location for offshore wind farms because it is far away from shore, avoiding complaints about the visual impact of wind turbines, yet the water depth is shallow enough for traditional fixed foundation wind turbine designs.

 Fixed-foundation wind turbines are economically limited to maximum water depths of 40 to 50 m, at greater water depths new floating wind turbine designs are required, which currently cost significantly more to build.

 The Forewind consortium was formed by the four owner companies – SSE, RWE, Statoil and Statkraft – in November 2008 in response to the third licence round.
 In January 2010, Forewind was announced as the developer for the Dogger Bank Zone, the largest of the Round 3 zones.
 Statoil increases its share from Statkraft, beginning in 2017.
 In August 2017 new ownership arrangements were announced, SSE and Equinor (formerly Statoil) have each taken 50% share in Dogger Bank Creyke Beck A, B and Teesside A, while Innogy (RWE subsidiary) has taken Teesside B and renamed it to Sofia Offshore Wind Farm.
 Originally projected to produce up to 9 GW of power, the plan was scaled down to 7.2 GW in 2014, and scaled down even further to 4.8 GW in 2015.
+As of 2023, it is projected that Dogger Bank A, B and C will produce 3.6 GW of power.
 Some of the steel used is from Port Talbot Steelworks.

-In 2022 it was announced that the Dogger Bank A, B & C wind farms would be expanded to add an additional wind farm Dogger Bank D. Additionally the Crown Estate leased out a 3GW zone named Dogger Bank South.
+In 2022 it was announced that the Dogger Bank A, B & C wind farms would be expanded to add an additional wind farm Dogger Bank D. Additionally the Crown Estate leased out a 1.3 GW zone named Dogger Bank South.

+At the COP28 summit on 1 December 2023, it was agreed that energy firms RWE and Masdar would significantly fund the Dogger Bank wind farm projects through an £11 billion investment.

-Wind Farm Project - Final Design and Construction
+Final design and construction

 As of November 2022 there are four zones in the Dogger Bank Wind Farm project that are either in the pre-construction or full construction phase.
 They are Dogger Bank A, B & C as well as Sophia.